Perspective | The Olympics in North Dakota, the Boston Marathon at your gym and more on how sports will return

 A. There is a time to bowl, and this is not it; I am honoring the sport with a beer frame nightly at home.

-Q. Would you consider MLB’s light punishment to the Red Sox in the 2018 video cheating scandal the proverbial “slap on the wrist?”
+Q. Would you consider Major League Baseball’s light punishment to the Boston Red Sox in the 2018 video cheating scandal the proverbial “slap on the wrist?”
 (Jessica Abrams; Portland, Ore.)

 A. Actually, it felt more like a “Go get ‘em, boys!” slap on the butt.